Crisis Care Services

 Do you or someone you know need immediate help with emotional stress or mental health?
 We can help 24/7.
 Please call 419-904-CARE (2273).

-The Crisis Care Helpline is staffed 24 hours a day.
-365 days a year by qualified mental health professionals.
+The Crisis Care Helpline is staffed 24 hours a day, 365 days a year by local, trauma-informed mental health professionals.

 ABOUT CRISIS CARE

-Crisis Care is an all-encompassing behavioral health care provider that operates 24 hours a day.
-365 days a year by qualified mental health professionals.
+Crisis Care is an all-encompassing behavioral health care provider that is operated 24 hours a day, 365 days a year by qualified mental health professionals.
 Crisis Care is designed to provide hope and recovery for clients who are in a mental health crisis in Lucas County.

 For more detailed information on our Crisis Care, please call 419-904-CARE.